This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Drain salmon and pick out round backbones and larger pieces of skin.
+• Drain 2 14.75 oz. cans pink or red salmon and pick out the round backbones and larger pieces of skin (this is optional, and it's all perfectly fine to eat.)

-• Put salmon in a large bowl and add eggs, onion, bread crumbs, and salt and pepper.
-Mix together until well blended then form into patties.
-I usually get 8 or 9 out of 2 cans of salmon.
+• Put the salmon in a large bowl and add 2 eggs, 1/2 cup finely minced onion, ½ cup bread crumbs or crushed saltine cracker crumbs, and salt and pepper.
+Mix together until well blended, then form into patties.
+I usually get 8 or 9 patties out of 2 cans of salmon.

-• Pour oil into skillet and heat on medium-high heat.
-Place patties in pan and fry about 3 minutes on each side, until well browned and crisp.
+• Pour 3 tablespoons canola or vegetable oil, plus more as needed into a skillet and heat on medium-high heat.
+Place the patties in the pan and fry about 3 minutes on each side, until well browned and crisp.
+Add additional oil as needed.

 • Drain on paper towel lined plate for a few minutes before serving.